Carolyn Sue Bishop Koenig

-Carolyn Sue Bishop Koenig, 81, of Kevil, formerly of Kuttawa, passed away on Friday, July 2, 2021, at Mercy Health — Lourdes Hospital in Paducah.
+KEVIL — Carolyn Sue Bishop Koenig, 81, of Kevil, formerly of Kuttawa, passed away on Friday, July 2, 2021, at Mercy Health-Lourdes Hospital in Paducah.

 Surviving is her husband of 59 years, Joe Paul Koenig; two sons, Mark (Rebecca) Koenig of Kevil and Joel (Becky) Koenig of Lebanon, Tennessee; one sister, Camille Simmons Izard of Bogota, Texas; five grandchildren, Mark Aaron (Claudia) Koenig of Pensacola, Florida, Joshua Koenig of Kevil, Thomas Koenig of Kevil, Amelia Koenig of Lebanon, Tennessee, and Norah Koenig of Lebanon, Tennessee; one great-granddaughter, Aria Koenig of Pensacola, Florida; and several nieces, nephews, cousins, and friends.